integrativemodeling/pol_ii_g/README.md

 -submit.sub: SGE-cluster based submission scripts to run automatically 100 independent runs.

+-The compressed 100 independent trajectories are accessible at: /salilab/park3/ganesans/gdown1_trajectories/gdown1.tar.gz

 Analyzing the simulations (directory analysis_scripts)

 various scripts to analysis the simulations. we give more details scripts that allows us to test for sampling convergence.